 Patients

-Has your ultrasound provider mentioned that your baby has increased NT, hydrops, or a cystic hygroma?
+Has your baby been diagnosed with increased NT, early hydrops, or a cystic hygroma?

 Increased NT at 11-14 weeks